2019 priorities & OUTCOMES

 3. Pre-Existing Conditions Protection

 Twenty-seven percent of New Mexicans have a pre-existing condition.
-To be introduced by Rep. Liz Thomson, this bill will require that insurance companies continue to provide affordable health care to New Mexicans with pre-existing conditions.
+This bill will require that insurance companies continue to provide affordable health care to New Mexicans with pre-existing conditions.

 4. Sex Designation on Vital Records